-Description of the project: The Union of Women Coopera- tives for Argan oil (UCFA) and the Foundation have been work- ing together since 2013 to install and disseminate solar cookers amongst populations of Southern Morocco, as a means of pre- venting deforestation of argan trees, reducing CO2 emissions and Avoiding toxic wood fire fumes.
+Description of the project: The Union of Women Cooperatives for Argan Oil (UCFA) and the Foundation have been working together since 2013 to install and disseminate solar cookers among populations of Southern Morocco, as a means of preventing deforestation of argan trees, reducing CO2 emissions, and avoiding toxic wood fire fumes.
 They raise awareness among pupils and their mothers about local climate issues and the advantages of using solar energy.
 Children and women are trained in the schools to assemble cookers (delivered in kits) and on their use.
 Finally the cookers are transferred to the families, where women adopt them with enthusiasm.

 Climate Impact: Thanks to solar technology, CO2 emissions and toxic fumes caused by wood burning are significantly reduced.
 The simple and affordable technical solution makes solar energy accessible to women and local populations.
 The project contributes to the fight against deforestation and its climate consequences: 5 to 10 kg of wood are saved per day and per cooker.

 Gender Impact: The project enables the reduction of unpaid wood collecting chores for women and young girls, which has a direct impact on their education, health and empowerment.
 The use of safe and clean solar technology, also has a positive impact on women’s health.
 UCFA and the Foundation strengthen the capacity of women through training of facilitators to disseminate the cookers in the schools, and planned future creation of a local small enterprise for the manufacture of cooker kits.
 At least 50% of the enterprise’s workforce will be women.